moughxyz/viberunner/ExampleApps/mouse-jiggler/README.md

 ## 🤝 Contributing

-This visualizer is part of the Vibeframe ecosystem.
+This visualizer is part of the Viberunner ecosystem.
 Contributions welcome!

 ---